talss89/bud-wp-editor-query/README.md

 This is based off the refactor and suggestions that [@kellymears made in this PR](https://github.com/talss89/wp-editor-query-plugin/pull/2).

+*This is an early release, and may contain bugs.
+Please raise issues here - I will be maintaining this actively.*

 ## Install

 `npm install bud-wp-editor-query --save-dev` or `yarn add bud-wp-editor-query -D`

 ## How to use

-That's it.
-Install it.
-Editor stylesheet will be at `./dist/editor/<module>.css`
+1. Install it.
+2. Mark your stylesheet using the `@media (wp-editor)` syntax below.
+3. Your editor styles will be extracted to `./dist/editor/<module>.css` (or `./public/editor/<module>.css` if you're using Sage).

 ## Syntax